chenx/PCraw/README.md

     --version: same as -v
     --wait: same as -w

-  The most important options are:
+  The two most important options are:
-  -r or --url-root : url_root is needed, and must be provided.
+  -r or --url-root : url_root is needed, if not provided, use longest path of url_start.
-  -u or --url-start: url_start, when not provided, use url_root as default.
+  -u or --url-start: url_start, if not provided, use url_root as default.

+  At least one of these two must be provided.

   If an url contains special characters, like space or '&', then it should be enclosed with double quotes to work.